 Each year the Guild of Volunteers runs a number of events for the Concord Museum.
 Please see the list of events below.
 We are always seeking new volunteers and whether you can join us for an hour, for a day, or to plan an event, any amount of time helps make these events a success.
 No experience necessary!
 If you are interested in these fun and exciting learning opportunities, please email email@example.com or call 978-369-9763.

-For this annual event, now in its 23rd year, the Concord Museum’s new Anna and Neil Rasmussen Education Center will be filled with over 30 fanciful trees and wreaths of all shapes and sizes, decorated with original ornaments inspired by acclaimed children’s storybooks and contemporary picture book favorites.
+For this annual event, now in its 24th year, the Concord Museum’s renovated second floor gallery space will be transformed with 40 trees and wreaths decorated with original ornaments inspired by acclaimed children’s storybooks and contemporary picture book favorites.
 Family Trees requires a chair or co-chairs and a number of volunteers who help create, set up, and take down the trees.
-Learn more.

 A breakfast and lunch hosted by the Guild Board for the day of Family Trees set-up.

-Family Trees Fête Co-Chairs: Leah Butler and Lisanne Wheeler
+Family Trees Fête Co-Chairs: Michelle McArdle and Gail Hire

 Members and friends of the Concord Museum celebrate the opening of Family Trees with a festive cocktail party.
 Volunteers help plan and decorate the Concord Museum for this annual holiday event.